Nemus-Project/haptic-harpsichord-nime-2025/src/main.md

 for problems of scale:

+Addressing the problem of scale of identifying which key's threshold is currently being edited.

+The LEDs also allowed for easy identification for keys that were outside of expected values and when a key was triggered.
+This allowed for visual identification of malfunctioning or uncalibrated keys.

+The LEDs are on the same PCB as the sensors and are hidden when the nameboard is in place.

+Would sugggest that this is a necessity of this kind to provide a means to identify and diagnose LEDs with state.

+TLC5940 or other PWM driver such as in \cite{mcpherson} added complexity to assembling, but were avoid in favour of Addressable LEDs with intergrated driver.
+The intergrated LEDs share the same data line which has the limitation where a fualty LED will stop all following LEDs from working.
+An individual PWM driver per PCB would allow avoid situations where failutre cascades, but would add complexity in assembly as the parts are typically SMD.
+Also, given the LEDs are fixed to the board and could not be repaired in situ, the solution would be to replace the PCB regardless of which approach was taken.
+Given the LEDs were only used in debugging and calibration and otehrwise would not be visible, a simpler design approach was taken.

 - locating keys
 - displaying key state

 ### Multiplexing

 problem of scale

+For the 3-key model, individual jacks could be connected to one of the 8 available ADC pins.

+The BLE Nano has 8 ADC pins connected to one ADC channel via a multiplexer

+Multiplexer added to expand to the

+Transistor / Op-amp circuit could have been used similar to the one in
+\cite{mcpherson}.

+Benefits were keeping with THT based designed for easy assembly.

+An 8-channel multiplexer was chosen as the model has 49-keys and a division of 7 PCBs each containing 7 sensors

+The multiplexer reduced 7 signals to a single pin.
+Three pins are required pins for addressing the muliplexewrs and all PCBs are addressed simulatenously.

 - limited ADC channels
 - ADC channels already multiplexed